reimagined/resolve/docs/basics/write-side.md

 # Aggregate Projection Function

 Projection functions are used to calculate an aggregate state based on the agreggate's events.
 A projection function receives a previous state and event to be applied.
-A projection function should return a new state based on input.
+A projection function should return a new state based on the input.
 The computed state is then passed to the corresponding [command handler](#command_handler).

 The Init function returns initial state of the aggregate.